About Us

 This statement recognizes and respects the Indigenous peoples who have been living and working on this land since time immemorial.
 “It is important that we express our gratitude and appreciation by understanding the long history that has brought us to this land and seek to understand our place within that history.
 Truthful acknowledgment of our past is crucial to building mutual respect- Connecting us once again regardless of barriers of heritage and difference.” – Darlene Kascak – Schaghticoke Tribal Nation

-A respect for the earth and for all living things is central to Native American lifeways and this is reflected throughout our museum, which is nestled in 15 acres of woodlands and trails.
-Outdoors we have Three Sisters and Healing Plants Gardens, as well as a replicated 16th century Algonkian Village.
-The appearance and construction of the village is based upon traditional knowledge and archaeological research, and is built from local, natural resources.
-Visitors can take one of our self-guided trails to explore the seasonal world of Woodland Indian peoples, ending the adventure in our village.
+A respect for the earth and for all living things is central to Indigenous and Native American lifeways and this is reflected throughout our museum, which is nestled in 15 acres of woodlands and trails.
+On IAIS’s grounds we have Three Sisters and Healing Plants Gardens, and a replicated 16th century Algonkian Village that is used in our educational programming.
+Our first village was built in 1982 by Jeff Kalin, a local expert in stone, pottery, and traditional technologies.
+The construction of the village is based upon traditional knowledge and archaeological research and is built from locally harvested trees and stone.
+Visitors can walk our trails to explore the seasonal world of past Indigenous peoples, ending the walk in the replicated village.

-Inside, our museum exhibits allow visitors to travel through time—displaying astounding artifacts and presenting information on prehistoric to contemporary Native Americans.
-IAIS offers permanent, semi-permanent and temporary exhibits: these, along with our workshops, lectures, book discussions and various other offerings give visitors a reason to visit often.
+Inside, our museum exhibits help visitors to travel through time—displaying remarkable artifacts and telling stories of regional Indigenous peoples from the last ice age to now.
+IAIS offers permanent, semi-permanent and temporary exhibits, along with our workshops, lectures, book discussions and various other events such as the annual Green Corn Festival which has been hosted by IAIS since 2005.
 Open five days a week year-round, something exciting is always happening in these woodlands.
-It is a place of discovery…a place to return to.
+It is a place of respect and continual learning…a place of community.